-You should find all the information a VPN provider will collect about you and where it goes.
-For maximum privacy, go for a VPN with a no-logs policy to ensure that everything you do while connected to a VPN stays with you.
+You should find all the information a VPN provider collects about you and where it goes.
+For maximum privacy, choose a VPN with a no-logs policy to ensure that everything you do while connected to a VPN stays with you.

 Final note: free VPNs do more harm than good, so opt for a premium VPN